 The School is keen to celebrate good attendance through its reward system.
 We do this by:

-- Praise to individual pupils from form tutor, Head of House, and Leadership team
+- Praise to individual students from Form Tutor, Head of House, and Leadership Team

 - Certificates and letters of praise

-- Attendance figures published on pupil progress reports
+- Attendance figures published on student progress reports

 - Good attendance references to Universities, Colleges and Employers

 What about special occasions and reasons for absence?